L'Opinion (French newspaper)

-L'Opinion ([lɔpinjɔ̃]) is a French language daily newspaper based in Paris, France, which has been in circulation since 2013.
+L'Opinion ([lɔpinjɔ̃]) is a daily newspaper based in Paris, France, which has been in circulation since 2013.
+The paper has an economic liberal editorial stance.

 History and profile

 L'Opinion was first published on 15 May 2013.
 The website, launched on 14 May 2013, hosts all the print issues available in digital format.
 The founder of the paper is Nicolas Beytout who served as the editor of Le Figaro and Les Échos.
 L'Opinion was modelled on the Italian daily Il Foglio and American political publication Politico.